Grand Ditch: History

 The Grand Ditch was built by the Larimer County Ditch Company, with Japanese and Mexican laborers, working with hand tools and black powder.
 The first diverted water flowed east across La Poudre Pass on October 15, 1890.
 Water Supply and Storage Company took over ownership in 1891.
 The ditch was extended every year, and reached three miles in 1894.

 After the creation of Rocky Mountain National Park, increasing demand for water led to the creation of Long Draw Reservoir, and the required land was taken away from the park by Congress in 1923.
-Long Draw reservoir opened in 1930.
-The Grand Ditch was then lengthened one more time—this also required an act of Congress since it was now in a national park—to 14.3 mi in September 1936.
+Long Draw Reservoir opened in 1930.
+The Grand Ditch was then lengthened one more time—this also required an act of Congress, since it was now in a national park—to 14.3 mi in September 1936.

-In May 2003 a 100 foot section of the ditch breached about 2.4 mi south of La Poudre Pass, causing the water to cascade down the slopes and into the Colorado River.
-The flood left a visible scar on the mountainside: 20,000 trees were downed and 47,600 cubic yards of debris ended up in the Lulu Creek and the headwaters of the Colorado River.
+In May 2003, a 100 foot section of the ditch breached about 2.4 mi south of La Poudre Pass, causing the water to cascade down the slopes and into the Colorado River.
+The flood left a visible scar on the mountainside: 20,000 trees were downed and 47,600 cubic yards of debris ended up in Lulu Creek and the headwaters of the Colorado River.
 The Water Supply and Storage Company reached a settlement to pay $9 million in damages to Rocky Mountain National Park.
 Periodic overflows of the ditch, of which the 2003 flood was but one example, has left debris all over the western side of the valley; the eastern side is not affected.

 The Grand River Ditch was listed on the National Register of Historic Places on September 29, 1976.
-It can be hiked starting from the Bowen/Baker Trailhead, the Colorado River Trailhead, and the Holzwarth Historic Site in Rocky Mountain National Park.
+It can be hiked starting from the Bowen/Baker Trailhead, the Colorado River Trailhead or the Holzwarth Historic Site in Rocky Mountain National Park.